High Frame Rate Video Reconstruction based on an Event Camera: Introduction

 \end{enumerate}

-Contrary to the existing methods that ignore the blur effect in the image and treat it as a 'sharp' image in their model, or discard it entirely, we give an alternative insight into the problem.
+Contrary to existing \rcf{`image + event' based} methods that ignore the blur effect in the image, or discard it entirely, we give an alternative insight into the problem.
 While blurred frames cause undesired image degradation, they inherently encode the relative motion between the camera and the observed scene, and the integral of multiple images during the exposure time.
 Taking full advantage of the encoded information in the blurred image would benefit the reconstruction of high frame rate videos.

-To tackle the above problems, in our previous work \cite{pan2018bringing}, we propose an {\textbf{Event-based Double Integral (EDI)}} model to fuse an image (even with blur) with its event sequence to reconstruct a high frame rate, blur-free video.
+To tackle above problems, in our previous work \cite{Pan_2019_CVPR}, we propose an {\textbf{Event-based Double Integral (EDI)}} model to fuse an image (even with blur) with its event sequence to reconstruct a high frame rate, blur-free video.
 Our {\bf EDI} model naturally relates the desired high frame rate sharp video, the captured intensity frame and event data.
 Based on the {\bf EDI} model, high frame rate video generation is as simple as solving a non-convex optimization problem in a single scalar variable.

-As the {\bf EDI} model is based on only a single image, noise from the event data can easily degrade the quality of reconstructed videos, especially at transitions between images.
+As the {\bf EDI} model is based on a single image, noise from the event data can easily degrade the quality of reconstructed videos, especially at transitions between images.
 To mitigate accumulated noise from events, we limit the integration to a small time interval around the centre of the exposure time, allowing us to reconstruct a small video segment associated with one image.
 The final video is obtained by stitching all the video segments together.
-However, this can still result in flickering, especially when objects and camera have larger relative motion.
-Thus, we extended our \textbf{EDI} model to a \textbf{multiple Event-based Double Integral (mEDI)} one to handle discontinuities at the boundaries of reconstructed video segments.
-Later in our experiments, it shows the significant improvement in the smoothness and quality of the reconstructed videos.
+However, this still result in flickering, especially when the camera and objects have larger relative motion. \rcf{In addition, the regularization terms (with extra weight parameters) are included in the energy function when solving the contrast threshold for our EDI model.
+Thus, we extended our \textbf{EDI} model to a \textbf{multiple Event-based Double Integral (mEDI)} one to handle discontinuities at the boundaries of reconstructed video segments and develop a simple yet effective optimization solution.} Later in our experiments, it shows the significant improvement in the smoothness and quality of the reconstructed videos.

+In this paper, we first introduce our previous approach (the EDI model) in Sec.~\ref{sec:EDI}.
+Then, we build an extension framework based on multiple images and describe the approach in Sec.~\ref{sec:mEDI}. \rc{Jointly optimizing \emph{multi-frames for generating long video sequences} significantly alleviates the flickering problem for the generated videos, whereas EDI treats each image individually and may suffer flicking artifacts.}